Eve Branson: Life and career

-Branson was born in Edmonton, Middlesex, England, the daughter of Dorothy Constance (née Jenkins) (19 June 1898 - August 1997) and Major Rupert Ernest Huntley Flindt (11 St Faith's-road, West Norwood, 28 December 1890 - 19 October 1966).
+Branson was born in Edmonton, Middlesex (now London Borough of Enfield, Greater London), England, the daughter of Dorothy Constance (née Jenkins) (19 June 1898 - August 1997) and Major Rupert Ernest Huntley Flindt (born 11 St Faith's-road, West Norwood, 28 December 1890 - 19 October 1966).
 As a young adult, she served in the Women's Royal Naval Service (WRENS) during World War II.
 After the war ended, she toured West Germany as a ballet dancer with Entertainments National Service Association (ENSA).
 She later became an airline hostess for British South American Airways.
 After marrying, Branson ran a real estate property business and was a military police officer and probation officer.
 She also wrote novels and children's books.

 In 2013 Branson published her autobiography, Mum's the Word: The High-Flying Adventures of Eve Branson.

 Branson established the Eve Branson Foundation and served as its director.

 Branson was a member of the board of directors of the International Centre for Missing & Exploited Children ("ICMEC"), the goal of which is to help find missing children, and to stop the exploitation of children.
 She was a founding member of ICMEC's board of directors in 1999, seeking to generate awareness of the centre's work, and her son Richard was ICMEC's founding sponsor.